-Build One Portsmouth is designed to be inclusive, transparent and robust.
-The goal is that every person in Portsmouth knows it is a choice to get involved and have their voice heard.
-Throughout the process there will be multiple opportunities to get involved including workshops, meetings, open houses, and online activities.
-What are your ideas for building a better future for Portsmouth?
+Build One Portsmouth was designed to be inclusive, transparent and robust.
+The goal was that every person in Portsmouth knows about the choice to get involved and have their voice heard.
+Throughout the process there were multiple opportunities to get involved including workshops, meetings, open houses, and online activities.

 - BUILD our resiliency